enspencer/ClimateStories/README.md

 An app that collects and maps stories on how climate change affects the natural and human environment on a local scale.

-I used the gmaps4rails gem, with help from this [great tutorial](http://andyglassblog.wordpress.com/2012/07/06/google-maps-for-rails-with-gmaps4-rails-tutorial-on-how-to-post-and-filter-locations/).
+I used the gmaps4rails gem, with help from this [great tutorial](http://andyglassblog.wordpress.com/2012/07/06/google-maps-for-rails-with-gmaps4-rails-tutorial-on-how-to-post-and-filter-locations/), and the Geocoder gem for locating by IP address.

+It also uses the twilio-ruby gem to allow texting stories to the app.
+[This demo](https://github.com/crabasa/twilio-rails-demo) helped me set that up.

 Created for the <a href="https://generalassemb.ly/">General Assembly</a> <a href="https://generalassemb.ly/education/web-development-immersive/boston">WDI Boston 2013</a> first project.